Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Newham and are not the council.
 About us

-A planning application for 49-51 Broadway in Stratford was also scheduled for discussion.
-This application involved a change of use of the second floor and part of the first floor from office use (Class E) to a large-scale house in multiple occupation (HMO) (sui generis).
-The proposal also included the retention, with some alterations, of a third-floor roof extension, improvements and repairs to office areas at basement level, restoration of the front entrance hall, and the provision of facilities for cycles, refuse, and recycling at ground floor level.
-The retention and improvement of offices at the first floor within the rear outrigger extension was also part of the plan.
-The site is located within the Stratford St. John's Conservation Area and is a Grade II listed building.
+The committee was also scheduled to discuss a change of use application for the building at 49 - 51 Broadway, Stratford.
+The proposal involved changing the use of the second floor and part of the first floor from office (Class E) to a large-scale house in multiple occupation (HMO) (sui generis).
+The plans also included the retention, with some alterations, of a third-floor roof extension, improvements and repairs to office areas at basement level, restoration of the front entrance hall, and the provision of stores for cycles, refuse, and recycling facilities at ground floor level.
+The application site is located within the Stratford St. John's Conservation Area and is a Grade II listed building.
+The officer recommendation was to approve this application, subject to a legal agreement under Section 106 and a series of conditions for both the planning permission and listed building consent.
+These conditions included requirements for demolition and construction logistics plans, material approvals, green roof specifications, and a detailed management plan for the HMO.
+The Section 106 agreement was to include provisions for car parking permit-free development and a contribution towards mitigation for the Epping Forest Special Area of Conservation (SAC).

 Attendees